Systems and Product Designer

 Key Takeaways

-• A true design "system" must be founded on the individual design decisions
+• A true design "system" must be founded on the underlying design decisions

-• Declaring the decision, not the resultant value, is the only way a system can scale
+• Working with the decision, not a resultant value, is the only way a system can scale

-• Systems reduce arbitrary one-off decisions and bugs, especially beneficial for accessibility
+• Systems reduce arbitrary one-off variations and bugs, especially beneficial for accessibility

-I could talk or write about this for hours, in fact, I have.
+I could talk or write about modern design challenges for hours, in fact, I have.

-Adaptive UI is a true systems representation of the exercise many teams go through when building a design system.
-The result of most design systems is a fixed and limited set of components backed by design tokens or equivalently represented visual design values.
+Adaptive UI is a systematic representation of the outcome of the exercise many teams go through when building a design system.
+The result of most design systems is a fixed and limited set of components, backed by design tokens or equivalently represented visual design values.
 The process is often very manual and hides a lot of the underlying decisions that were made along the way.
+It takes a lot of effort to build a solid foundation, and most of the core requirements are the same across many design systems.
+Adaptive UI provides the design system outcome these teams are looking for, without sacrificing quality and functionality around key principles like accessibility.

-The work I did here is not tied to any particular design system representation, and may actually be the only "system" any team needs to construct any visual design.
+This foundational work is not tied to any particular design system representation (including Fluent UI), and may actually be the only "system" any team needs to construct any visual design.

 Screenshot of the Adaptive UI explorer site